nahmxp/Gen_Qa/README.md

   <b>A community-driven platform for asking questions and sharing knowledge</b>
 </p>

 General Q&A is a community-focused platform where users can ask questions, share problems, and help others find answers across various topics.
+The platform includes a comprehensive query collection system for enumerators and administrators to manage and track community issues.

 ## 📚 Project Overview

 General Q&A provides a simple, user-friendly platform for knowledge sharing:

 - **Community-Driven**: Users can ask questions and share problems
-- **Problem Sharing**: Dedicated system for sharing and discussing problems
+- **Problem Sharing**: Dedicated system for sharing and discussing problems with location tracking
+- **Query Collection**: Enumerators can collect queries from the field with detailed information
+- **Role-Based Access**: Three-tier role system (User, Enumerator, Admin)
-- **Admin Moderation**: Administrators can manage issues and user problems
+- **Admin Moderation**: Administrators can manage issues, queries, and provide feedback
+- **User Tracking**: Users can track their submitted issues and collected queries
+- **Admin Remarks**: Administrators can add feedback and remarks on issues and queries
 - **User Profiles**: Personal profiles and account management
 - **Clean Interface**: Modern, responsive design with dark/light theme support